tryswift/blog/_posts/2017-09-07-awesome-try-swift-nyc.md

 layout:     post
 title:      Awesome try!
 Swift New York Conference 2017
 date:       2017-09-07
 summary:    Awesome try!
-Swift New York Conference 2017
+Swift New York Conference 2017.
+Experiences of an Attendee, a Speaker, and a Volunteer.
 ---

 <img src="/images/nyc-2017/3.jpg" align="center">